domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ## Omit Arbitrary Operations

-You can omit operations from the Swagger output by decorating individual actions or by applying an application-wide convention.
+You can omit operations from the OpenAPI output by decorating individual actions or by applying an application-wide convention.

 ### Decorate Individual Actions

-To omit a specific action, decorate it with `[ApiExplorerSettings]` and set the `IgnoreApi` flag:
+To omit a specific action, decorate it with `[ApiExplorerSettings]` and set the `IgnoreApi` property to `true`:

 ```csharp
 [HttpGet("{id}")]